apache/paimon/docs/content/how-to/cdc-ingestion.md

 ## Schema Change Evolution

 Cdc Ingestion supports a limited number of schema changes.
-Currently, the framework can not drop columns, so the behaviors of `DROP` will be ignored, `RENAME` will add a new column.
+Currently, the framework can not rename table, drop columns, so the behaviors of `RENAME TABLE` and `DROP COLUMN` will be ignored, `RENAME COLUMN` will add a new column.
 Currently supported schema changes includes:

 * Adding columns.